 IMPORTANT: Recommended service intervals are for normal operating conditions.
 Service MORE OFTEN if engine is operated under adverse conditions.
 Neglecting maintenance can result in failures or permanent damage to the engine.

-Image: Second state sta
+Image: State of the state

-4.5 L "270" Engines)
+our Meter On Earlier Panel (Left) or Later Panel (Right) (Exce 4.5 L "270" Engines)